Skip to Content

 America is condemned in 1967 for war crimes in Vietnam

-The Vietnam War was officially fought between the north and south Vietnamese governments, and the rest of the world got involved because the communists (supported by Russia and China) were seeking to take over the south like it did in Korea.
 The Viet Cong were a south Vietnamese communist front, also known as the National Liberation Front, and fought a guerilla war against their southern brothers, while the People’s Army of Vietnam (also known as the North Vietnamese Army, NVA) fought a more conventional war.

 The tunnels thread underground for 120km and provided essential supply routes for the Viet Cong, protected by trap doors hidden in the jungle.
-(Watch the video below of a man going into one).
+(Watch the video below of a tourist going into one).
 Today you can visit some of them and stand still for a moment imagining the scenes that took place here.

 Cooking areas were funnelled so that smoke was filtered 10-20 metres away through tiny holes no larger than straws and only at dawn when the mist of the jungle would camouflage the smoke.